JurgenCox/perseus-plugin-programming/PluginTutorial/README.md

 In the end the plugin will allow you to extract a number of rows from the top of the matrix as specified by a parameter.

-Reading existing code and modifying it is the fastes way to learning plugin development.
+Reading existing code and modifying it is the fastest way to learning plugin development.
 This way we can not only understand how things work but also easily reuse existing functionality for our needs.

 ## Requirements